 Baby Loss Awareness Week is an opportunity:

-- For bereaved parents, and their families and friends, across the world to unite and commemorate their babies’ lives.
+- for bereaved parents, and their families and friends, to unite with others across the world to commemorate their babies’ lives.

-- To raise awareness about the issues surrounding pregnancy and baby loss in the UK, and push for tangible improvements in services, support, research or policy around bereavement support.
+- to raise awareness about the issues surrounding pregnancy and baby loss in the UK, and push for tangible improvements in services, support, research or policy around bereavement support.

 The 2003 the campaign saw the day expanded to a week with events across the UK.
 The very first official ‘Wave of Light’ service in the UK was held at the American Church in London and was attended by representatives and members of each participating organisation.
 There were also services held across the UK from Scotland to Surrey.
 Once again, the ribbon pins were made and sold by bereaved parents.